landicami/c-a-movie/README.md

 This i my school project!
+Using api from https://developer.themoviedb.org/ with bearer key.